 - Open a merchant account

 Step 1: open a merchant account

 A merchant account is a mandatory online bank account that temporarily holds the money a customer pays you while the payment is approved by said customer’s bank.

 Once that happens, the merchant account processes the payment, transferring it into your actual business account (sometimes minus a cut of the money, depending on your arrangement).

 Most major banks offer merchant accounts, so you can start by talking to yours – though it’s worth remembering that your merchant account doesn’t have to be held with the same bank as your business account.

-Unfortunately, you can’t take payments online for free – merchant account providers can charge transaction fees, monthly minimum fees, authorisation fees and more, which you can read more about here.
+Unfortunately, you can’t take payments online for free – merchant account providers can charge transaction fees, monthly minimum fees, authorisation fees and more (you can read more in our merchant accounts guide.
 With this in mind, we’d advise shopping around to find the contract that suits you best.

 A payment gateway connects your website to a payment processing network.
 It asks for customers’ card details, and then submits the charge for settlement.
-Think of it as the online realm’s version of a card machine.
+Think of it as an online card machine.